RossielCS/gamepedia/README.md

 `heroku open`

 ## :gem:  Features
-1. The user can add a book with title and category.
-2. It has a "remove book" button to delete it from the bookstore.
+1. It displays the most popular games.
+2. The game's list can be filtered by genre.
-3. The user can filter the displayed books by category.
+3. The user can search a game by title.
+4. When the user clicks on a game, it loads a webpage with the details of the item.

+## :memo: Tests
+- It contains unit tests for:
+  1. Action creators.
+  2. Reducers.
+  3. Helpers.

+- To run the tests.
+`npm run test`

 ## :woman:  Author